 New Jersey Expungement Lawyer

 Our NJ criminal defense law firm, the Law Offices of Jonathan F. Marshall, receives many calls each year from individuals interested in expunging a criminal record.
 One of the initial things an attorney with our law office does is explain exactly what “expungement” means and involves.
 Our office handles expungement applications throughout the state including Monmouth County, Union County, Essex County, Bergen County, Somerset County, Ocean County, Middlesex County, Mercer County, Hudson County and Burlington County.
-The following is information we have provided so that prospective clients have an understanding of the terms “expunge,” “expunging” or “expungement” in New Jersey before speaking with an expungement lawyer at our firm.
+The following is the information we have provided so that prospective clients have an understanding of the terms “expunge,” “expunging” or “expungement” in New Jersey before speaking with an expungement lawyer at our firm.

 Definition of expungement under New Jersey Expungement Law

 The term “expungement” or “to expunge a record” basically means the extraction of records evidencing an arrest, detention, indictment, charge, complaint, trial, conviction, or disposition of a criminal offense.
 The records which may be expunged include documents evidencing an arrest such as fingerprints and mugshots, warrants, criminal complaints, criminal docket and case records, and rap sheets.
-The law essentially allows individuals to expunge all records maintained by any police department, prosecutor (both county and municipal), jail, prison, correctional facility, criminal justice agency, or court.
+The law essentially allows individuals to expunge all records maintained by any police department, a prosecutor (both county and municipal), jail, prison, correctional facility, criminal justice agency, or court.
 If an expungement is granted, the aforesaid records are placed in an isolated file which is segregated from records and are available to the public, employers and almost anyone else seeking discovery of this information.

 Expungement Procedure or Process in NJ